 For day-1 METimage will use the AVHRR heritage channels and the same algorithm as used by AVHRR.
 However some of the channels available on METimage in theory make an improved cloud phase product possible.
-The usage of channels 3.8 $\mu$ m (solar-thermal IR), 6.7 $\mu$ m (water vapour), 8.5 $\mu$ m (window), and 13 $\mu$ m (CO2) and 1.38 $\mu$ m could improve cloud phase detection.
+The usage of channels 3.8 μ m (solar-thermal IR), 6.7 μ m (water vapour), 8.5 μ m (window), and 13 μ m (CO2) and 1.38 μ m could improve cloud phase detection.
+The channel 2.2 μ m will be added in the day-1 release, though configurable.
 For day-2 the algorithm choice for cloud phase will be reconsidered.
-The new algorithm (TBD02) should better exploit the METimage capabilities of 20 channels, improve detection skill while still meeting the timeliness requirements.
+The new algorithm (TBD03) should better exploit the METimage capabilities of 20 channels, improve detection skill while still meeting the timeliness requirements.